 \section{Abstract}

-The controllability of networked sampled-data systems with zero-order samplers on the control and transmission channels is explored, where single- and multi-rate sampling patterns are considered, respectively.
-The effects of sampling on controllability of networked systems are analyzed, with some sufficient and/or necessary controllability conditions derived.
-Different from the sampling control of single systems, the pathological sampling of node systems could be eliminated by the network structure and inner couplings under some conditions.
-While for singular topology matrix, the pathological sampling of single nodes will cause the entire system to lose controllability.
-Moreover, controllability of networked systems with specific node dynamics will not be affected by any periodic sampling.
+The controllability of networked sampled-data systems with zero-order holders on the control and transmission channels is explored, where single- and multi-rate sampling patterns are considered, respectively.
+The effects of sampling on the controllability of networked systems are analyzed, with some necessary and/or sufficient controllability conditions derived.
+Different from the sampling control of single systems, the pathological sampling of node systems could be eliminated by an appropriate design of network structure and inner couplings.
+While for singular topology matrices, the pathological sampling of single nodes will cause the entire system to lose controllability.
+Moreover, any periodic sampling will not affect the controllability of networked systems with specific node dynamics.
 All the results indicate that whether a networked system is under pathological sampling or not is jointly determined by mutually coupled factors.